TosbackCgusBridge-Bot/CGUs-versions/Christianpost/Privacy Policy.md

 Welcome to The Christian Post!
 As used in these Terms and Conditions, the term "Website" refers to the Website located at www.ChristianPost.com as well as online services that include, but are not limited to, our E-mail newsletters, our archives, our premium online content, our mobile sites and applications, RSS, API, software, other downloads, and our online discussion forums.
 The Christian Post does not control, and is not responsible for, any third-party site to which the Website links.

 You agree that your use of the Website is subject to the following Terms and Conditions.
 These Terms and Conditions may be changed, added, removed or modified at any time and from time to time, which shall become effective immediately upon posting. the date of the most recent changes or revisions will appear on this page.
 Continued access to the Website by you will constitute your acceptance of any changes or revisions to the Terms and Conditions.
-If you do not agree with the Terms and Conditions, please do not use this Website.
+If any of these rules or any future changes are unacceptable to you, please do not use this Website.

 We may also change, suspend or discontinue any aspect of the Services at any time, including the availability of any Services feature, database, or content.
 We may also impose limits on certain features and services or restrict your access to parts or all of the Services without notice or liability.